FailureToLoad/gameglove/readme.md

 # Game Glove

-A minimal macropad for pc gaming.

-## Requirements

-Having gotten tired of trying different keyboard layouts that all always felt slightly off, I set out to design a gaming peripheral with the following goals.
+Having grown tired of trying different keyboard layouts that all always felt slightly off, I set out to design a gaming peripheral that felt right.

+## Objectives

-### Small footprint
+### 1. Small footprint

 This is a perpipheral that will sit along side my normal keyboard so it should be half the size of a 60% at most.

-### Should be able to press the 2 and 3 keys with middle finger
+### 2. Should be able to press the 2 and 3 keys with middle finger

 I can't shake this very specific muscle memory, so may as well design around it.

-### Row aligned, column staggered, WASD oriented
+### 3. Row aligned, column staggered, WASD oriented

 I've never been able to hit keys like Z, X, and C reliably.
 My brain refuses to memorize the meat signals to reach down, then laterally.
 That led me to at least remove the lateral movement by going for something ortholinear-ish.

 Pure ortholinear was uncomfortable for me, but column staggered ortho made a lot of sense.
 The problem is that most column staggered layouts base the spacing off of home-row hand positioning.
 This is for gaming, so the spacing should be oriented around WASD positioning.

-### Modifier keys must be larger than 1u
+### 4. Modifier keys must be larger than 1u

 From trying pure ortholinear, my hands felt fairly cramped with 1u modifier keys.

-## Results
+## V1

 ![v1](glove-layout.png)